6. Support Vector Machines#

 6.1.
 The Constrained Optimization Problem#

-We define a constraint optimization problem as
+We define a constrained optimization problem as

-To solve it we define the generalized Lagrangian
+To solve it, we define the generalized Lagrangian.

-Now we can verify that this optimization problem satisfies
+Now, we can verify that this optimization problem satisfies

 Where does this case-by-case breakdown come from?